Parking at Atlanta Metropolitan State College

 - Curb Designations - All curbs adjacent to campus buildings are considered Fire Lanes unless there are parking spaces designated by parking bumpers and/or white lines painted on the pavement.
 Parking on a yellow curb is prohibited.

-- Lost Parking Permits – If a parking permit is lost it must be reported immediately to the Public Safety office before a new permit will be issued.
-A replacement fee of $15.00 will be assessed for lost permits.
-Recovered permits must be returned to the Public Safety Administrative office.
+- Lost Parking Permits - If a parking permit is lost it must be reported immediately to the Public Safety office before a new permit will be issued.
+A replacement fee of $25.00 will be assessed for lost permits.
+Recovered permits must be returned to Card Services.

 - Inoperable Vehicles - Vehicles that are inoperable and or are not properly registered with DMV will be considered abandoned after a period of 10 business days from their date of discovery.
 These vehicles may be fined and/or towed at the owner’s expense.
 Inoperable vehicles may not be stored on campus.

 - AutoWork - Auto work of any kind is not permitted on campus.

 - Motorcycles - Motorcycles and motorized bicycles (mopeds, motor scooters, etc.) are subject to all regulations in this code.
 Motorcycles must park in normal vehicle parking spaces or designated motorcycle areas.

 - Mopeds - Mopeds that have an engine size of 100cc or less may park in the bicycle racks.

 - Bicycles - Bicycles are not required to be registered with Public Safety.